operator-framework/operator-controller/docs/drafts/derive-serviceaccount.md

 ### Derive minimal RBAC

-Consider a cluster extension that needs to query OpenShift users and groups as part of its controller logic and specifies the below cluster permissions in its ClusterServiceVersion:
+As an example, consider a cluster extension that needs to query OpenShift users and groups as part of its controller logic and specifies the below cluster permissions in its ClusterServiceVersion:

 ```yml
 clusterPermissions: